specklesystems/speckle-sharp/AddOn/README.md

   - `AC_ADDON_LANGUAGE`: (optional) The language code of the Add-On (default is "INT").
   - `AC_MDID_DEV`: (optional) Your Developer ID.
 Ommitting this will result in a 1 value.
   - `AC_MDID_LOC`: (optional) Add-On Local ID.
 Ommitting this will result in a 1 value.
-- To release your Add-On you have to provide valid MDIDs
+- Without setting the last two variables AC will only load the addon in demo mode.
+To release your Add-On you have to provide valid MDIDs

 ### Visual Studio (Windows)